Random Products of Standard Maps: Applications and examples

 Hence the map $f_r$ is NUH, and in particular has a physical measure.
-The same is true for any ergodic $\wtf$ in a $\mathcal{C}^2$ neighborhood $U_r$ of $f_r$. \item[b)] In the general case, $f_r$ is approximated in the $\mathcal{C}^2$ category by stably (ergodic) NUH diffeomorphisms. \end{enumerate} \end{coroB}
+The same is true for any $\mu$ ergodic $\wtf$ in a $\mathcal{C}^2$ neighborhood $\mathcal{U}_r$ of $f_r$. \item[b)] In general, if $f_r$ is not ergodic but is $\mathcal{C}^3$, then it is approximated in the $\mathcal{C}^2$ category by stably (ergodic) NUH diffeomorphisms. \end{enumerate} \end{coroA}